-Waving arms trigger Nest Protect false alarms
+Waving arms found to trigger Nest Protect false alarms

 Occurred: April 2014

-Wave was supposed to enable users to to silence a warning by waving their hand in front of the detector.
-But further lab tests by Nest revealed that it could be unintentionally activated during a real fire, resulting in a delayed response to real danger.
+However, lab tests after the product's launch revealed that the it's AI-powered "Wave" algorithm could be unintentionally activated during a real fire, resulting in a delayed response to real danger.

-Nest pushed out a series of software updates, including one that disabled the Wave algorithm for existing users.
-A month later, the company recalled 440,000 of the devices.
+Nest halted sales of it's Protect smoke and CO alarm and pushed out a series of software updates, including one that disabled the Wave algorithm for existing users.

 Operator: Alphabet/Google/Nest